 Thank you to those who have shared their support and spread the word about Rose-ilience on Facebook, Instagram, Etsy, and beyond by tagging @mikaylabutchart, using the hashtags #roseilience and #mikaylabutchart, or by leaving me a positive review.

-When I drew a rose in October 2017 I could not have known I was about take on 15-hour-day/7-days-a-week workloads for the next few months.
 The success of this campaign would not have been possible without the various contributions and support of the following family members, friends, and neighbors:

 Redwood Credit Union

 Marketplace on Fourth